RunestoneInteractive/RunestoneServer/pip/source/Assignments/week7.rst

     # once you pass the tests, make calls to guess to see many fewer guesses
     # are needed with new_sentence_cap than with guess_by_frequency

-6. Generalize the previous two functions
+6. (2 points) Generalize the previous two functions

 .. activecode:: ps_6_6